sui-foundation/sui-move-intro-course/unit-three/lessons/2_intro_to_generics.md

 }
 ```

-*💡Note: It's very important to note here that the inner type `T` in the above example must have the ability (or abilities) or the outer container type.
+💡It's very important to note here that the inner type `T` in the above example must have the ability (or abilities) or the outer container type.
 In this example, `T` must be copyable, as `Box` is copyable.
-However, `T` can also have abilities that the container doesn't have, such as `drop` in this example.*
+However, `T` can also have abilities that the container doesn't have, such as `drop` in this example.

-*The intuition is that if the container is allowed to contain a type that does not follow the same rules that it does, the container would violate its own ability.
-How can a box be copyable if its content isn't also copyable?*
+The intuition is that if the container is allowed to contain a type that does not follow the same rules that it does, the container would violate its own ability.
+How can a box be copyable if its content isn't also copyable?

 We will see in the next section that there is a way to get around this rule in certain cases using a special keyword, called `phantom`.